duytran1993/Openings-at-Manabie/README.md

 # Openings-at-Manabie

-We are Manabie - An Edtech from Singapore, in our way to change the Education landscape in Vietnam and ASIA through cutting edge Technology!
+We are Manabie - An Edtech from Singapore, recognized as one of the most innovating Edtech company in ASIA, and with current funding round, we are expanding!

 **Our Tech Stack:**